Cameron Smith (golfer): PGA Tour

-2017

-In May, Smith, partnered with Jonas Blixt, won the Zurich Classic of New Orleans, the first team event on the PGA Tour since 1981.
+In May 2017, Smith, partnered with Jonas Blixt, won the Zurich Classic of New Orleans, the first team event on the PGA Tour since 1981.
 The pair did not make a bogey during the tournament and defeated Scott Brown and Kevin Kisner in a playoff.
 It was Smith's first career PGA Tour win.
 He had two top-10 finishes on the 2017 PGA Tour, tying for 6th place at the Valero Texas Open and for 7th at the Wyndham Championship and finished 46th in the FedEx Cup standings.
 He started the new PGA Tour season by tying for 5th place in the CIMB Classic in Malaysia and finishing 3rd in the CJ Cup in South Korea in late 2017.
 Smith continued his good form by finishing 4th in the Emirates Australian Open and then winning the Australian PGA Championship the following week, beating Jordan Zunic in a playoff.

-2018

-In December, Smith defended his title at the Australian PGA Championship, winning by two strokes over Marc Leishman.
+In December 2018, Smith defended his title at the Australian PGA Championship, winning by two strokes over Marc Leishman.

-2019

-In December, Smith played on the International team at the 2019 Presidents Cup at Royal Melbourne Golf Club in Australia.
+In December 2019, Smith played on the International team at the 2019 Presidents Cup at Royal Melbourne Golf Club in Australia.
 The U.S. team won 16–14.
 Smith went 1–1–1 including a win in his Sunday singles match against Justin Thomas.

-2020

-In January, Smith won the Sony Open in Hawaii in a playoff over Brendan Steele; his first individual victory on the PGA Tour.

-In finishing tied for runner-up to Dustin Johnson at the 2020 Masters in November, Smith became the first golfer in Masters history to shoot four rounds in the 60s (67-68-69-69).
+In January 2020, Smith won the Sony Open in Hawaii in a playoff over Brendan Steele; his first individual victory on the PGA Tour.
+At the 2020 Masters in November, Smith became the first golfer in Masters history to shoot four rounds in the 60s (67-68-69-69).

-2021

-In April, Smith won the Zurich Classic of New Orleans for the second time.
+In April 2021, Smith won the Zurich Classic of New Orleans for the second time.
 This time he was partnered with fellow countryman Marc Leishman.
 The duo won in a playoff over Louis Oosthuizen and Charl Schwartzel.

 Smith qualified for the Tokyo 2020 Olympics and competed in the men's competition in July/August 2021.
 He scored −14 across the four rounds and finished tenth.
 In spite of shooting 66 in the third and fourth rounds, he was still out of medal contention.